darkerz7/CSSharp-Fixes/README.md

 - Disable Subtick Movement: Disables sub-tick movement.
 - Movement Unlocker: Enables movement unlocker.
 - Force Full Alltalk: Enforces sv_full_alltalk 1.
+- HammerID Fix: Fixes a bug when the entity is missing m_sUniqueHammerID.
+- Emit Sound Volume Fix: Fixes the problem that volume is not being applied when using EmitSound function in any type of plugins.

 ## ConVars